ryooo/rack-override-user-agent/README.md

 # rack-override-user-agent

 1. rack-override-user-agent will override user agent by cookie.
-2. you can set the cookie by url query.
+2. You can set the cookie by url query.
-3. you will be free from browser extension that override user agent.
+3. You will be free from browser extension that override user agent.

 # How to use